-- obtaining Supportive Measures

-- contacting parents or a relative

-- seeking legal advice

-- seeking personal counseling (always recommended)

-- pursuing legal action against the perpetrator

-- filing a Formal Complaint

-- requesting that no further action be taken

-- requesting further information about the University's policy for addressing Sexual Harassment

-- requesting further information about available resources
+- a. obtaining Supportive Measures - b. contacting parents or a relative - c. seeking legal advice - d. seeking personal counseling (always recommended) - e. pursuing legal action against the perpetrator - f. filing a Formal Complaint - g. requesting that no further action be taken - h. requesting further information about the University's policy for addressing Sexual Harassment - i. requesting further information about available resources

-V. PRELIMINARY ASSESSMENT
+B. PRELIMINARY ASSESSMENT

-Initially, reports of alleged Title IX violations will be reviewed by the Title IX Coordinator, who will conduct a preliminary assessment to determine:

-- Whether the conduct, as reported, falls or could fall within the scope of this policy and/or Title IX(see "Scope"); and - Whether the conduct, as reported, constitutes or could constitute Sexual Harassment or Sexual Misconduct.
+Initially, reports of alleged Title IX violations will be reviewed by the Title IX Coordinator, who will conduct a preliminary assessment to determine whether the conduct, as reported, falls or could fall within the scope of this policy and/or Title IX(see "Scope"); and whether the conduct, as reported, constitutes or could constitute Sexual Harassment or Sexual Misconduct.

-If the Title IX Coordinator determines that the conduct reported could not fall within the scope of the policy, and/or could not constitute Sexual Harassment or Sexual Misconduct, even if investigated, the Title Coordinator will close the matter and may notify the reporting party if doing so is consistent with the Family Educational Rights and Privacy Act ("FERPA").
+If the Title IX Coordinator determines that the conduct reported could not fall within the scope of the policy, and/or could not constitute Sexual Harassment or Sexual Misconduct, even if investigated, the Title IX Coordinator will close the matter and may notify the reporting party if doing so is consistent with the Family Educational Rights and Privacy Act ("FERPA").
 The Title IX Coordinator may refer the report to other University offices, as appropriate.